-Wise Review (previously TransferWise): A Better Way to Conduct Foreign Exchange?
+Wise Review (formerly TransferWise): A Better Way to Conduct Foreign Exchange?

-Recently, I wrote an article on the various ways that you can exchange money, so I thought the timing was right for a review of Wise, a leader in online foreign currency exchange that was previously known as TransferWise.
-Thankfully, companies like Wise are around, to take the sting out of foreign exchange, as well as sending money overseas.
+I recently wrote an article on the various ways you can exchange money, so I thought the timing was right for a review of Wise, a leader in online foreign currency exchange previously known as TransferWise.
+Thankfully, companies like Wise are around to take the sting out of the foreign exchange, as well as sending money overseas.

 What Is Wise?

-According to Business Insider, “the idea for Wise surfaced when its two founders realized that they could cut down on money-transfer costs by paying each other’s expenses.
+According to Business Insider, “the idea for Wise surfaced when its two founders realized that they could cut down on the cost of international money transfers by paying each other’s expenses.
 Hinrikus used his money in Estonia to pay for Käärmann’s mortgage, and Käärmann used his money in the UK to send payment to Hinrikus.
 Wise avoids international bank-transfer fees by keeping the money transfers inside the country, using domestic accounts to minimize the distance that money has to travel.”

 How to Save Money with Wise

 Wise saves you money in three ways.
-For starters, all foreign exchange is conducted using mid-market exchange rate, or real exchange rate.
-This is the rate without the spread that’s added by your bank or broker, which means you’re getting the lowest possible rate of exchange, regardless of the amount of currency.
+For starters, all foreign exchange is conducted using mid-market exchange rate or real exchange rate.
+This is the rate without the spread that’s applied to bank transfers, which means you’re getting the lowest possible rate of exchange, regardless of the amount of currency.

-Lastly, you will pay a fee when you make your payment to Wise, to fund your transaction.
-However, these charges are fairly minimal, especially when you send money via direct debit from your bank account.
+Lastly, you will pay a fee when you make your payment to Wise to fund your transaction.
+However, these charges are fairly minimal, especially when you send money via direct debit from your local bank account.